Culture of Trinidad and Tobago: Pichakaree

 Pichakaree is an Indo-Trinidadian musical form which originated in Trinidad and Tobago.
 Pichakaree songs are generally social commentary, and are sung using a mixture of Trinidadian Hindustani and English words.
 The musical form was devised by Ravi Ji, spiritual leader of the Hindu Prachar Kendra.
 Pichakaree competitions are an integral part of Phagwa celebrations hosted by the Hindu Prachar Kendra.

 Steelband

 The steelband developed during wartime By people of African ancestry.
 They were preceded by the Tambu Bamboo bands, which used percussion instruments based on bamboo.
-The steelband movement developed in the postwar period with many bands taking names from war movies like Casablanca, Tokyo, Free French and Tripoli.
+The steelband movement developed in the postwar period with multiple bands taking names from war movies like Casablanca, Tokyo, Free French and Tripoli.

 Cuisine

-The cuisine of Trinidad and Tobago draws upon the varied origins of its people: Indian, African, Creole, European, Amerindian, Chinese, Arab, Afghan and Latin American.
+The cuisine of Trinidad and Tobago draws upon the varied origins of its people: Indian, African, Creole, European, Amerindian, Chinese, Arab, and Latin American.

 African Creole food commonly includes callaloo, macaroni pie and red beans.
 Indian food is based on curry.
 Although the Chinese element in the population is small, it is cooked in most homes, and is served in almost all sit-down restaurants.